-7.05 Strengthening Regional Housing Cooperation
+7.06 Strengthening Regional Housing Cooperation

 Affordable housing is a regional issue that requires the city and county to work with neighborhoods and other public and private partners to develop and innovate regional housing solutions.
-The city and the county will work to enhance regional cooperation on housing issues to address regional housing needs and encourage the creation of housing proximate-in proximity to regional transit routes.
-Such efforts include the Regional HOME Consortium, the Boulder County Consortium of Cities and the Ten Year Plan to Address Homelessness.
+The city and the county will work to enhance regional cooperation on housing issues to address regional housing needs and encourage the creation of housing in proximity to regional transit routes.
+Such efforts include the Regional HOME Consortium, the Boulder County Consortium of Cities, the County Regional Housing Partnership, and the Homeless Solutions for Boulder County.

-Preserve and Enhance Housing Choices
+Preserve & Enhance Housing Choices

-7.06 Mixture of Housing Types
+7.07 Mixture of Housing Types

-The city and county, through their land use regulations and housing policies will encourage the private sector to provide and maintain a mixture of housing types with varied prices, sizes and densities, to meet the housing needs of the full\rangelow-, moderate- and middle-income households of the Boulder Valley population.
-The city will encourage property owners to provide a mix of housing types, as appropriate. -This may include support for ADUs/OAUs, alley houses, cottage courts, and building multiple small units rather than one large house on a lot.
+The city and county, through their land use regulations and housing policies, will encourage the private sector to provide and maintain a mixture of housing types with varied prices, sizes and densities to meet the housing needs of the low-, moderate- and middle-income households of the Boulder Valley population.
+The city will encourage property owners to provide a mix of housing types, as appropriate.
+This may include support for ADUs/OAUs, alley houses, cottage courts and building multiple small units rather than one large house on a lot.

-7.07 Preserve Existing Housing Stock
+7.08 Preserve Existing Housing Stock

-The city and county, recognizing the value of their existing housing stock, will encourage its preservation and rehabilitation through its-land use policies and regulations.
-Special efforts will be made to preserve and rehabilitate existing housing serving low, and moderate and middle-income individuals and households.
-Special efforts will also be made to preserve and rehabilitate existing housing serving low, moderate and middle-income households and to promote a net gain in affordable and middle-income housing.
+The city and county, recognizing the value of their existing housing stock, will encourage its preservation and rehabilitation through land use policies and regulations.
+Special efforts will be made to preserve and rehabilitate existing housing serving low-, moderate- and middleincome households.
+Special efforts will also be made to preserve and rehabilitate existing housing serving low-, moderate- and middleincome households and to promote a net gain in affordable and middle-income housing.